Trump: Apple can avoid tariffs by shifting production to US

-President Donald Trump agrees with Apple that potential tariffs on Chinese imports could make its gadgets more expensive, but he says the tech company can fix the problem by moving production to the U.S.
+President Donald Trump concedes that some Apple Inc. products may become more expensive if his administration imposes “massive” additional tariffs on Chinese-made goods, but he says the tech company can fix the problem by moving production to the U.S.

-In a tweet Saturday, Trump implored the company to shift production from China: “Start building new plants now.
+“Start building new plants now.
 Exciting!”
+Trump said Saturday in a tweet aimed at the Cupertino, California-based company.

-The Trump administration has imposed tariffs of $50 billion on imports from China and is moving to add 25 percent duties on another $200 billion in goods.
+This week, Apple said that a proposed new round of $200 billion in additional tariffs on Chinese imports would raise prices on some of its products, including the Apple Watch and the Mac mini.

-This week Apple said in a letter to the U.S. Trade Representative that tariffs will make some of its products, including the Apple Watch and Mac mini, more expensive.
-The company makes a large percentage of its products in China.
+The company is highly exposed to a trade war between the U.S. and China.
+It makes many of its products for the U.S. market in China, and it also sells gadgets including the iPhone in China, making them a potential target for Chinese retaliation against the Trump tariffs.

 Most Read Business Stories